-Let’s put that into perspective: on average, US consumers pay 12 cents per kilowatt-hour for electric.
+Let’s put that into perspective: On average, US consumers pay 12 cents per kilowatt-hour for electricity.
 Recent advancements in wind energy coupled with long-term contracts reduce that amount to 2 cents per kilowatt-hour.

 What happens if your turbine produces more electricity than you use?
 The answer is one of the best parts of wind energy.

 Most states allow homeowners producing excess electricity to have credits added to their electricity bills.
 That means if you are paid for it.

 This offer, referred to as net metering usually extends to commercial and industrial owners as well.

 Wind turbines require little maintenance, and their parts last for long periods.
 In fact, the average lifespan of a small, domestic turbine is 20 years.